iterative/dvc.org/content/docs/studio/user-guide/model-registry/promote-models.md

 `development`, `staging`, `production`, etc.).
 These deployment environments are represented by `stages` in the model registry.
 To assign a stage to a model version, Studio creates a Git tag with the specified stage and version number.
-Refer here [GTO docs] to see the exact format of the Git tag.
+Refer the [GTO docs] to see the exact format of the Git tag.

 You can write CI/CD actions that can actually deploy the models to the different deployment environments upon the creation of a new Git tag for stage assignment.